idaocracy/NaninovelSceneAssistant/README.md

 Naninovel Scene Assistant is an extension that lets you easily modify Naninovel objects in real time and copy their corresponding command and parameters directly into the visual editor or clipboard.

+Naninovel is a visual novel extension for Unity: https://naninovel.com/

 ## Demo
-Try the WebGL demo here: https://idaocracy.github.io/NaninovelSceneAssistantWebGLDemo/ <br/>
+Try the WebGL demo of the UI version of Scene Assistant here: https://idaocracy.github.io/NaninovelSceneAssistantWebGLDemo/ <br/>
 The Vignette and ColorGradingLDR objects displayed in the demo can be obtained from my NaninovelPostProcess extension: https://github.com/idaocracy/NaninovelPostProcess

 ### Installation (v2.0+)